6866 Main St., Wilmington, NC 28405

 Exhibit Date ::

-Clarence Mayo – Guest Artist
+Clarence Mayo – Painter

 Clarence is an artist based in Durham, NC, who specializes in cold wax, oil, and acrylic mediums.
 His artistic creations are a result of his deep inspiration from a diverse range of tribal icons and symbols originating from different cultures across the globe.
 Mayo’s artistic vision is notably shaped by the artistic and cultural intricacies of both Africa and Central America.